 Master Data Services is made up of a relatively simple group of concepts.
 These concepts are encapsulated as data containers and services exposed in MDS.
 While these concepts are simple to understand by themselves, it is the varied and complex data schemas that these concepts support that provide both the power and complexity of MDS.
 Before we delve into the implementation of the model objects, let’s review general definitions of these MDS concepts.
 Each of these concepts is described in more detail later in the chapter.

-Master Data Services begins as a blank canvas, allowing you to create your data models within the product in any way you choose.
+Master Data Services begins as a blank canvas, allowing you to create your data models within the product however you choose.
 The model structure is created in the System Administration functional area of the Master Data Manager web application, or by using the web services.
 As you create the structure, you can open the Explorer functional area of the UI to see the results of your work.
-The Explorer functional area is where users will go day to day to manage their master data.
+The Explorer functional area is where users will go daily to manage their master data.

 Opening the System Administration area of the Master Data Manager web UI for the first time can be a daunting experience.
 In the latest release, the System Administration will default to the model creation screen if you have not loaded any models.
 When you first create an MDS database, only the Metadata model is created.
 Figure 4-1 below shows this first model if you open in the Model View screen.
 This is the only system model within Master Data Services and has been marked for deprecation in a future release.
 While this model can still be accessed from System Administration or Explorer as its own model, all access to the Metadata features from your own models has been eliminated through the UI.
 Access to these features will need to be completed through the web services for Metadata.